dant14/Delta-sessions/Week3/Task1/README.md

 ## Task #1 Goals

-We will now see what it means to recive data in a readable format back from the Arduino and read it on our PCs.
+We will now see what it means to receive data in a readable format back from the Arduino and read it on our PCs.

 Oh yeah and we'll also do some buzzing.
 Betcha you can't wait